The Horn of Plenty: Production and photo book

 In 2008, McQueen asked his friend Nick Waplington, a photographer, if he would be interested in collaborating on a photo book documenting the creation of The Horn of Plenty from beginning to end.
 Although he was interested, Waplington was living and working in Jerusalem and wanted to put off McQueen's project for several years while he finished his work there.
 (Note: Waplington says McQueen recruited him in 2007, but he was not living in Jerusalem until 2008.
 2007 would also have been well before The Horn of Plenty was created.)
 McQueen insisted that it had to be that collection at that time.
 Waplington realised that McQueen saw the collection as a unique turning point for his career, and agreed to take on the project.
 McQueen also asked his journalist friend Susannah Frankel to participate.
 McQueen was generally private to the point of deliberate obtuseness; both Frankel and Waplington considered the project an opportunity to glean an unusual amount of insight into his mind and creative process.

 Work on the collection took approximately six months, during which Waplington shadowed McQueen and his team closely.
 The majority of production was concentrated into the final five weeks, beginning in February 2009 with preliminary work at McQueen's London workshop, a final week of polishing in Paris, and ending with the runway show there.
 McQueen was an unusually hands-on designer.
 Rather than direct the process from above, he personally cut, pinned, and often sewed parts of the pattern for each runway piece.
 The majority of the production team had worked with McQueen for years.
 Frankel described them as working on The Horn of Plenty with a degree of commitment she considered "unprecedented"; they were exhausted by the time they reached Paris.

 Waplington took approximately 700 to 800 photographs during his time with McQueen, deliberately staying in the background so as to not interfere.
 Once the show had concluded, McQueen and Waplington selected about 300 photographs that McQueen arranged for the final book.
 During the editing process, the pair added photos of landfills and recycling plants, juxtaposed with those of the collection to reinforce McQueen's point about environmental destruction.
 Although the book was completed by late 2009, minor issues with the publisher delayed their signing a contract until after the Christmas holidays that year, and in February 2010, McQueen committed suicide.
-Waplington received a number of offers to publish the book, but the Alexander McQueen brand asked Waplington to wait; he agreed, not wanting to go ahead "without their blessing".
-The book, Alexander McQueen: Working Process, was published in 2013.
+In the immediate aftermath, Waplington received a number of offers to publish the book, but the Alexander McQueen brand asked Waplington to wait; he agreed, not wanting to go ahead without their approval.
+The book was published in 2013 as Alexander McQueen: Working Process.
 The Tate Britain held an exhibition of the photographs in 2015.